Abhijeet399/Project_ADS_Persistance_Retroactive/README.md

 - Save the script (via git clone or manual save) and run it directly:

   - `python3 PartialRetroactivityQueue.py`

 ## **(Somewhat) Full Persistent Queue in Python**

-This implementation is for an almost fully persistent queue, a data structure where every version is immutable and can serve as the base for new versions which can allow us to branch histories and logical timestamp allows multiple versions to coexist.
+This implementation demonstrates an almost fully persistent queue, a data structure where every version is immutable and can serve as the base for new versions which can allow us to branch histories and logical timestamp allows multiple versions to coexist.
+Note that the UUIDs are dynamically generated, so they\'ll differ each time you run the code.

-Each version is uniquely identified using a UUID and is stored with a logical timestamp, parent version, and the queue's state.

-Note that the UUIDs are dynamically generated, so they'll differ each time you run the code and that the version history can branch at any point.

 The file contains the full implementation and usage demo.

+### **Features**

+This class implements the following functionality:

+- Each version is uniquely identified using a UUID.

+- Versions are stored with a logical timestamp, parent version, and the queue\'s state.

+- Version history can branch at any point.

 - **`enqueue(value, timestamp=None, base_version=None)`**